The Draft, as simple definition is the distance between the sea level and the bottom of hull (included the thickness of bottom – see this article)

 But the confusions still happening sometime for the junior designer/surveyor during initial design stage/ dimension surveying.

-That there’re two terms of Design and Scantling whose making the story.
+That there’re two terms of Design and Scantling which making the story.

 Hereby the clearly definitions: